vishvAsa/devaH/hindukaH/laxmIH/meta/_index.md

 > Sri is jIva but foremost among them & the reason for her omnipresence is His will.

 ## वैखानसम्
 > Their very philosophy is called lakshmI vishiShTAdvaita.
 She is not independent of Vishnu nor is She a mere jIva.
 For them, when Ishvara takes form, He becomes lakshminArAyaNa.
-She is inseparable from Him & is personification of His shakti
+She is inseparable from Him & is personification of His shakti.